Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Proposed Solutions for Networked ISAC

 Note that Algorithm \ref{alg:BiSearch} can also be applied to the general case with minor modifications.
 However, the tightness of SDR cannot be guaranteed in general, which implies that convergence of Algorithm~\ref{alg:BiSearch} to the global optimum is not assured.
 Fortunately, Algorithm~\ref{alg:SCA} remains applicable to problem~\eqref{eq:problem2}.

-Specifically, problem~\eqref{eq:problem2} can be addressed using the SCA technique, following a similar approach to that in Section~\ref{sec:communication_sensing_sca}.
-At the $(r+1)$-th iteration of SCA, this process involves solving the following convex optimization problem
+{ Specifically, problem~\eqref{eq:problem2} can be addressed using the SCA technique, following a similar approach to that in Section~\ref{sec:communication_sensing_sca}.
+At the $(r+1)$-th iteration of SCA, the surrogate problem for problem~\eqref{eq:problem2} can be formulated as

 where $\varpi$ is a newly introduced optimization variable.
 It can be observed that problem~\eqref{eq:problem2333} exhibits a structure similar to that of problem~\eqref{eq:problem23333}.
-Accordingly, Algorithm~\ref{alg:SCA} serves as a unified framework that can be directly applied to both sensing-centric and communication-centric problems in the general case.
+Accordingly, Algorithm~\ref{alg:SCA} serves as a unified framework that can be directly applied to both sensing-centric and communication-centric problems in the general case. }

-The complexity analysis for communication-centric scenarios is the same as that for sensing-centric scenarios, and the convergence behavior in communication-centric scenarios is summarized in the following corollary. \begin{corollary} Algorithm \ref{alg:SCA} converges to a KKT point of problem \eqref{eq:problem2} in communication-centric scenarios. \end{corollary} \begin{IEEEproof} The proof is similar to that of Corollary \ref{corollary1} and is omitted here for brevity. \end{IEEEproof}
+{ The complexity analysis for communication-centric scenarios is the same as that for sensing-centric scenarios, and the convergence behavior in communication-centric scenarios is summarized in the following corollary. {\begin{corollary} In communication-centric scenarios, the sequence of objective values generated by Algorithm \ref{alg:SCA} is guaranteed to converge.
+Provided that Slater's condition holds for problem \eqref{eq:problem2333} at each iteration, the limit of any convergent subsequence satisfies the KKT conditions. \end{corollary} \begin{IEEEproof} The proof is provided in Appendix \ref{app:corollary3}. \end{IEEEproof}}